iconify/types/README.md

 }
 ```

 In this example `arrow-circle-left` and `barcode` have width of 512, `arrow-left` has width of 448.
-All icons have height of 512.
+All icons have the height of 512.

 #### Aliases